shrysr/hugo-sr/content/docs/_index.md

   weight = 1
 +++

-This section contains my notes, tutorials and code snippets on various topics, as well as my literate Emacs configuation.
+This section contains my notes, tutorials and code snippets primarily revolving around Emacs, R and Python.

 Use the navigation bar on the left / right to jump to articles or sections and the  search bar to find specific keywords.